-The Michaelis-Menten model has become an established explanation for this relation.
+The Michaelis-Menten model is an established explanation for this relation.
 If one plots the reaction rate of the reaction E + S ↔ ES ↔ E + P against the substrate concentration on a graph, the result is a hyperbolic curve, which approaches the maximum velocity vmax.

-A simple example helps to understand the graph: if you have 5 enzymes and add 0 substrates, the reaction rate is zero since there is nothing to be converted.
+A simple example can be used to understand the graph: if you have 5 enzymes and add 0 substrates, the reaction rate is zero since there is nothing to be converted.
 If you now gradually add more and more substrate, the reaction rate approaches the maximum velocity.
-If all 5 enzymes are occupied with substrates, one speaks of substrate saturation and the maximum velocity is reached.
+If all 5 enzymes are occupied with substrates, it leads to substrate saturation and the maximum velocity is reached.

 An important concept in this context is the Michaelis-Menten constant (KM), as it corresponds to the substrate concentration at half-maximal velocity (½ vmax).
-This means that, at this time, half of all enzymes are occupied with the substrate, i.e. they form part of an enzyme-substrate complex.
+Accordingly, half of all enzymes are occupied with the substrate, i.e. they form part of an enzyme-substrate complex.
 The Michaelis-Menten constant thus indicates the affinity of an enzyme for its substrate and is characteristic for the particular enzyme-substrate complex.

-Explanation: If the KM value is low, this means that the half-maximal velocity is present, even when the substrate concentration is low and that the enzyme is thus strongly affine for this substrate.
-If the KM value is large, however, then the half-maximal velocity will only be achieved if the range of substrates is greater, since the enzyme is less affine for the substrate.
-It follows the smaller the KM is, the stronger the reaction rate increases with the substrate concentration.
+Explanation: If the KM value is low, the half-maximal velocity occurs, even when the substrate concentration is low and the enzyme has a strong affinity for the substrate.
+If the KM value is large, however, the half-maximal velocity will only be achieved if the range of substrates is greater, since the enzyme has less affinity for the substrate.
+Therefore, the smaller the KM, the stronger is the reaction rate increase with the substrate concentration.

-The Michaelis-Menten constant depends on the temperature and pH value but is independent of the enzyme concentration.
+The Michaelis-Menten constant depends on temperature and pH value but is independent of the enzyme concentration.

-For calculating the reaction rate of enzyme-catalyzed reactions in the dependence of the substrate concentration, the Michaelis-Menten equation is used.
+To calculate the reaction rate of the enzyme-catalyzed reactions depending on the substrate concentration, the Michaelis-Menten equation is used.
 It states:

 - The substrate concentration S is significantly lower than KM.
-In this case, one can neglect the addition of S to KM, as this would not significantly increase the value of the denominator and one obtains the equation: v = vmax [S]/KM
+In this case, the addition of S to KM is negligible as it does not significantly increase the value of the denominator, and the equation is changed to v = vmax [S]/KM

 - The substrate concentration is equal to KM.
-In this case, one can summarize the denominator KM+ [S] to 2 [S], so that the equation now reads v = vmax · [S]/2[S] and this can be shortened to v = ½ vmax
+In this case, the denominator KM+ [S] can be changed to 2 [S]; the equation now reads v = vmax · [S]/2[S] and this can be shortened to v = ½ vmax

 - The substrate concentration is significantly higher than KM.
 In this case, one can neglect KM during the addition in the denominator, so that the equation is v = vmax · [S]/[S] and the fraction can be shortened to v = vmax.
-This is due to substrate saturation when there are very high substrate concentrations, and therefore maximum velocity is achieved.
+This is due to substrate saturation under very high substrate concentrations, resulting in maximum velocity.

 2. Lineweaver-Burk graph

-Also, the following graph is important to know in exams.
+Also, the following graph is important.
 It is merely a different representation of the reaction rate, depending on substrate concentration.
-Through the complicated transformation of the Michaelis-Menten equation, a typical linear equation of the form y = mx + n is derived.
-It states:
+Based on a complex transformation of the Michaelis-Menten equation, a typical linear equation of the form y = mx + n is derived as follows:

 Regulation of Enzymes

-The human body has the ability to stimulate or to curb metabolic processes through the regulation of enzymes.
-This regulation can be long- or short-term in nature.
+The human body has the ability to stimulate or to curb metabolic processes via long- or short-term regulation of enzymes.

 - Competitive inhibition